Bumble BFF Alternatives for People Who Hate Swiping

 How to choose one

-Decide honestly whether choosing energises or drains you, and how far you will travel to meet someone.
+Decide honestly whether choosing energises or drains you, and how far you are willing to travel to meet someone.
 If choosing drains you, skip the feed-based apps entirely.
-If you have the time, add one in-person club on top, because nothing beats repetition in the same room.
+If you have the time, add one in-person club on top of whatever app you pick, because nothing beats repetition in the same room.

 Pick one alternative that matches how you like to meet people, give it two weeks, and keep it only if it produced an actual plan rather than another inbox of dead chats.